1jour1vin

 Wine rated (2025 guide) 100/100

-Aromas of dark blueberry and powerfully rich tannins result in a dense, concentrated wine, perhaps the most concentrated ever.
-The impressive structure of this wine will allow it to age for many years.
-Drink from 2028. — Roger Voss
+Aromas of dark blueberries and powerfully rich tannins create a dense, concentrated wine—perhaps the most concentrated ever.
+This wine’s impressive structure will allow it to age for many years.
+Best enjoyed starting in 2028. — Roger Voss

 Jeb Dunnuck